 - You are a scientist, politician, journalist, witness, attorney, judge, police officer, or local government official.

 - Your partner or spouse believes you are having an affair.

 - You are getting divorced.

-- You are interested in conspiracies and frequent certain websites.
+- You have logged in to certain websites.

 - Your neighbor hates you.

 - Your friend, neighbor, or relative is under suspicion.

 - You have recently made a substantial insurance claim.

 - You are very wealthy or possess something valuable.